Carlton Hotel, London: Origins

 C. J. Phipps's drawings for the new hotel.
-The adjacent Her Majesty's Theatre is shown in outline on the right.
+The adjacent His Majesty's Theatre is shown in outline on the right.

 The site, on the corner of the Haymarket and Pall Mall, part of the Crown Estate, was leased by the Commissioners of Woods, Forests and Land Revenues to the Earl of Dudley.
 Dudley died in 1885, when the lease had six years left to run.
 In 1890, the Commissioners entered into a building agreement with the property developer Tod Heatley to redevelop the site.
-After prolonged negotiation and litigation, the development was taken over in 1895 by Law Guarantee and Trust Society, Ltd, which commissioned the theatre architect C. J. Phipps to draw up plans to rebuild Her Majesty's Theatre and to construct a hotel on the site alongside.
+After prolonged negotiation and litigation, the development was taken over in 1895 by Law Guarantee and Trust Society, Ltd, which commissioned the theatre architect C. J. Phipps to draw up plans to rebuild His Majesty's Theatre and to construct a hotel on the site alongside.
 The actor-manager Herbert Beerbohm Tree agreed to take a lease of the theatre, the Office of Woods approved the plans, and building started in July 1896.

 When building work began, César Ritz and Auguste Escoffier were employed by Richard D'Oyly Carte as manager and chef de cuisine respectively at the Savoy Hotel.
 They were already planning to set up independently, and had established the Ritz Hotel Development Company, when Carte dismissed them both in 1897 for financial irregularities.
 After successfully opening the Hôtel Ritz in Paris the following year, Ritz agreed to take a 72-year Crown lease of the new hotel in London.
-A limited company, The Carlton Hotel, Limited, was formed.
+A limited company, the Carlton Hotel, Limited, was formed.
 The name Carlton comes from Carlton House, the nearby former home of the Prince Regent.
 The company's prospectus stated:

 The Hotel has been erected from plans approved by the Crown, and decorated and equipped by Messrs.
 Waring and Gillow, Limited.
 It contains upwards of 250 bed and sitting rooms, which are arranged both en suite and separately, and decorated and furnished in 18th century English and French styles.
 Private bath rooms are attached to the suites, and there is also ample general accommodation in this respect, there being altogether about 80 bath rooms.
 In addition to smoking, reading, dining, reception, and retiring rooms … the Hotel contains a Palm Court on the ground floor. … Each bed room is fitted with a telephone enabling visitors to communicate with any part of the hotel service, or to be switched on to the trunk line.
 Hair-dressing rooms, boy messenger service, theatre box office and every other adjunct of an hotel of the very highest order are provided.